Chapri, Nowshera

+Chapri is a community deeply connected to its history, culture, and natural environment.
+Surrounded by mountains and held by the resilience of its people, Chapri stands as an example of rural life in Khyber Pakhtunkhwa, where tradition and progress continue to coexist.

 History

 British Period

 During British rule Cherat & Chapri was important as a hill cantonment and sanitarium for British troops in what was then the Nowshera Tehsil of the Peshawar District of British India.

 Cherat was first used as a sanitarium for troops in 1861 and was used during the hot weather as a health station for the British troops who were quartered in the hot and malarious valley of Peshawar.
 It was declared a cantonment in 1886.
 The cantonment commands a view of the whole of the Peshawar valley on one side, and on the other of a portion of the Khwarra valley in Peshawar District, and of Kohat District as far as the Indus.